Jeevan-0198/SALES-DASHBOARD-IN-EXCEL/README.md

  ### Data cleaning Process
  - Handling the missing values → Used Excel’s Filter & Conditional Formatting to find missing data.
  - Removing Duplicates → Ensured that each transaction was unique by checking Salesperson, Product, and Region combinations.
- - Correcting Inconsistent Data Formats → Use proper function in text,check whether all numbers in number format,Checked that dates (if any) were in proper Date format
+ - Correcting Inconsistent Data Formats → Use proper function in text,check whether all numbers in number format,Checked that dates (if any) were in proper Date format.
  ### Dashboard Components
 - Total Sales, Profit, and Units Sold (Top Summary Metrics).
 - Pie Chart (Regional Sales Distribution) → Shows percentage contribution of each region.